 Off-Menu Herman Vodka pasta

 Undoubtedly, this is their most popular pasta.
-As to why it’s off-the-menu, the waiter told me that it was initially a dish that the chefs made for their friends.
+As to why it’s off the menu, the waiter told me that it was initially a dish that the chefs made for their friends.
 It was so good that word got around and they started serving it to whoever requested it.

 Horses has quite a few unique dishes worth going back for, but in my opinion, this isn’t one of them.

 Because I already knew how big the portion was going to be, I didn’t order an appetizer.
-It’s on the heavier side, so unless you’re sharing it with someone, I would advise not to order anything prior.
+This pasta is on the heavier side, so unless you’re sharing it with someone, I would advise not to order anything prior.
 If you’re a pasta lover and you’re curious about it, get it and let me know your thoughts on it!
 The waiter confirmed that the seashell pasta is made in-house.

 Sheep’s Milk Cheesecake